nickfargo/state/_posts/2012-11-13-lexical-binding-in-state-methods.md

 ### [A note for the composers](#a-note-for-the-composers)

-The extra layer of complexity that arises from a two-dimensional inheritance space might suggest to some the virtues of adhering to patterns of composition, rather than inheritance.
+The extra layer of complexity that arises from a two-dimensional inheritance space might suggest to some the virtues of adhering to patterns of composition over inheritance.

-Exercising composition with **State.js** is straightforward: any stateful object can [`express`](/api/#state--methods--express) itself, cleanly exporting a transferable copy of its state tree as a [`StateExpression`](/source/#state-expression), or as an equivalent plain object.
+Exercising composition with **State.js** is straightforward: any `State` can [`express`](/api/#state--methods--express) itself, cleanly exporting a transferable copy of its state tree as a [`StateExpression`](/source/#state-expression), or as an equivalent plain object.
 Either of these can then be “mixed-in” to another object with the [`state()`](/api/#module) function as usual.

 Given a `target` object to be made stateful, and an already stateful `source`: